octo-technology/tdd-on-auth0-scripts/README.md

 # tdd-on-auth0-scripts
 How to TDD on Auth0 scripts

+This repository is a support to this [article](https://blog.octo.com/en/how-to-do-tdd-on-auth0-scripts/)

 ## GitHub deployment

 The GitHub Deployments [extension](https://auth0.com/docs/extensions/github-deploy) allows you to deploy rules and database connection scripts